laperss/wasp_search_and_rescue/drone/README.md

 It is realized using a combination of PTAM and Apriltag localization.
 The controller defines a set of services for the drone.
 The planner interface calls the controller functions and interfaces with ROSPlan and PDDL.
-To be able to run this code, the version of the TUM Ar.Drone package found [here](https://github.com/laperss/tum_ardrone) needs to be installed.
+To be able to run this code, the version of the TUM AR.Drone package found [here](https://github.com/laperss/tum_ardrone) needs to be installed.

 A video demonstrating the implementation: